JAMK-IT/TTOW0211-221-game-development/info-project.md

 ## 2. Create documents
 In this Game programming project course, you will create the following documents:
-•	Game project plan:
+*	Game project plan:
-  o	Name of your project
+  *	Name of your project
-  o	Objectives for the project
+  *	Objectives for the project
-  o	Contact information list; roles in this project (see list above) o	Communication plan (this was decided during the phase 1, see above) o	Phase/task list (features taken from the game design document) => schedule (Gantt chart or similar) and workload estimates o	Risk management plan (list potential risks, evaluate their severity and probability, plan mitigating actions and actions if risk comes true)
+  *	Contact information list; roles in this project (see list above)
+  *	Communication plan (this was decided during the phase 1, see above)
+  *	Phase/task list (features taken from the game design document) => schedule (Gantt chart or similar) and workload estimates
+  *	Risk management plan (list potential risks, evaluate their severity and probability, plan mitigating actions and actions if risk comes true)
-•	Game definition document(s) (1-3 pages): list the different ideas from your team and illustrate at least the following in order to decide which game idea would be the best: o	Name of your game o	Game idea, background story, depict its' world (=> synopsis; read instructions) o	Aim of the game o	Players actions in game
+*	Game definition document(s) (1-3 pages): list the different ideas from your team and illustrate at least the following in order to decide which game idea would be the best:
+  *	Name of your game
+  *	Game idea, background story, depict its' world (=> synopsis; read instructions)
+  *	Aim of the game
+  *	Players actions in game

 In addition, consider illustrating player and game interactions (how they apply to each other); the appearance of game (graphics etc.); user interface (between game and the player); level design; and technical requirements in brief (no details, the idea is to get reader interested / exited about your game idea).
-•	Game design document (10-40 pages)
+*	Game design document (10-40 pages)
-•	Review (test), memos from internal meetings, and other documents during the development phase
+*	Review (test), memos from internal meetings, and other documents during the development phase
-•	Presentation (see below; utilize your game project website)
+*	Presentation (see below; utilize your game project website)
-•	Final report (lessons learned; post-mortem): what did you learn, what went wrong, what went right => best practices; self-evaluation (process, outcomes); improvement suggestions (for yourselves and for this course); self-evaluation (grade for the project group and, if you want to emphasize the effort of someone or for some other reason to divide the grade, personal grade suggestions; and continuation plan: what shall you do next (new platforms, levels etc.)
+*	Final report (lessons learned; post-mortem): what did you learn, what went wrong, what went right => best practices; self-evaluation (process, outcomes); improvement suggestions (for yourselves and for this course); self-evaluation (grade for the project group and, if you want to emphasize the effort of someone or for some other reason to divide the grade, personal grade suggestions; and continuation plan: what shall you do next (new platforms, levels etc.)

 If you want, you can create just one document containing both the project plan and game design.
 We strongly recommend using wiki (Github) for your game development.
 You can choose the tools you need in your game development project (e.g. Bugzilla, Testlink etc.) helping  to keep your game project related information up-to-date.